artursantiago/MovieApp/angular/README.md

-# RecipeApp - Angular Version
+# Movie Database App - Angular

 ### User Stories
-- [ ] User can see a list of recipe titles
+-   [ ] User can see all the latest movie on the front page
-- [ ] User can click a recipe title to display a recipe card containing more details.
+-   [ ] User scroll down to see all other movies according to release date
-- [ ] User can create an account on the app.
+-   [ ] User can click on any of the movie to go to their own separate page
-- [ ] User can create/edit/delete his own recipes.
-- [ ] User can add a recipe to his favorite list.
+-   [ ] User can then see all about the movie ratings, about, actors present on each separate movie page

-### Bonus features
+## Bonus features

-- [ ] User can save an external recipe as his own.
+-   [ ] User can create an account
-- [ ] User can search for a recipe not in the list of recipe titles by entering the meal name into a search box and clicking a 'Search' button.
-- [ ] User can see a list of recipes matching the search terms
+-   [ ] User can create their own watch list
-- [ ] User can see a warning message if no matching recipe was found.